For years, college has felt like an endpoint, the focus of so much of our kids’ energies. But it turns out to be just the beginning.

 The critical point is that the relationships are not merely social.
 They are organized to accomplish some work — a substantive exploration that students describe as “stretching” themselves.
-And almost without exception, students who feel they have not yet found themselves, or fully hit their stride, report that they have not developed such relationships. “
+And almost without exception, students who feel they have not yet found themselves or fully hit their stride report that they have not developed such relationships.

 6. If it is an Option, Live on Campus Freshman Year

-Every school is different and not all students are offered on-campus housing their first year or any year.
+Every school is different; not all students are offered on-campus housing their first year or any year.
 But multiple studies showed that living in freshman housing increased social engagement.

-7. Pick the Right Friends
+7. Select the Right Friends

 Students should think carefully about choosing their friends because no influence seems as forceful as peer group pressure.

-“Peer interactions are particularly important with regard to social integration because students are more likely to stay in school when they feel comfortable and connected to other students with similar interests and aspirations. … In addition, institutions with higher levels of student social interaction also have higher levels of student educational aspirations.”
+Peer interactions are significant for social integration because students are more likely to stay in school when they feel comfortable and connected to other students with similar interests and aspirations….In addition, institutions with higher levels of student social interaction also have higher levels of student educational aspirations.

-8. Parents Still Matter and Our Kids Need Our Encouragement
+8. Parents Still Matter, and Our Kids Need Our Encouragement

-“Aspirations and family support foreshadow student success. … On balance, it appears that students perform better and are more likely to succeed when their families affirm their students’ choices and encourage them to stay the course; this is especially important for underserved populations.”
+Aspirations and family support foreshadow student success….On balance, students perform better and are more likely to succeed when their families affirm their students’ choices and encourage them to stay the course; this is especially important for underserved populations.

 9. The Effects of Success in College Linger Long After Graduation

-A 2014 Gallup-Purdue University study of college graduates showed that it is a few simple things that increase the odds of turning a successful college experience into satisfying work life.
+A Gallup-Purdue University study of college graduates showed that a few simple things increase the odds of turning a successful college experience into satisfying work life.

-And if graduates had an internship or job in college where they were able to apply what they were learning in the classroom, were actively involved in extracurricular activities and organizations, and worked on projects that took a semester or more to complete, their odds of being engaged at work doubled as well.”
+And if graduates had an internship or job in college where they were able to apply what they were learning in the classroom, were actively involved in extracurricular activities and organizations, and worked on projects that took a semester or more to complete, their odds of being engaged at work doubled as well.